syorn96/mysoul/README.md

 download this repo
-if it is empty, create an html called my heart
+if it is empty, create an html called myheart in your terminal